yanalunaterra/nanoid-c/openbsd/README.md

 By default, a Nano ID is 21 characters long.
 6 bits of entropy per character, 126 bits per ID.

-Works out of the box on Linux, Android, macOS, iOS, FreeBSD, NetBSD, OpenBSD, Illumos, Fuchsia, and WASI.
+Works out of the box on NetBSD, OpenBSD, Linux, Android, macOS, iOS, illumos, FreeBSD, DragonFly, Haiku, Fuchsia, WASI, and Emscripten.
 Windows support requires a [`getentropy(2)`][] shim.

 For details, consult `nanoid(3)` and `nanoidgen(1)` man pages.